Bagan

 History & Structure

-Founded in the 9th century, Bagan became the capital of the Pagan Kingdom and the first state to unify the regions of modern Myanmar.
-Under King Anawrahta, Theravada Buddhism was established as the state religion, beginning a 250-year golden age of construction.
-During this period, over 10,000 religious monuments were built across the plains, showcasing advanced brick vaulting techniques and intricate murals depicting Buddhist teachings.
+Bagan was founded in the 9th century and became the capital of the Pagan Kingdom, the first state to unify the regions of modern Myanmar.
+Under King Anawrahta (reigned 1044–1077), Theravada Buddhism was established as the state religion.
+Over 10,000 religious monuments were constructed across the plain during the following 250 years.
+The city's role as political capital ended in 1287 following Mongol invasions.